 - 1. The Degree of Doctor of Philosophy (PhD) is awarded by the University in recognition of the successful completion of a period of supervised research and training, the results of which show convincing evidence of the capacity of the candidate to pursue research and scholarship and make an original contribution and substantial addition to knowledge.
 The results of this research shall then be embodied in a thesis or other appropriate form and must contain material of a standard appropriate for peer-reviewed publication. - 2.
 The mode of admission to the degree and other conditions relating to the degree shall be prescribed in Regulations. - 3.
 Applicants for admission to the degree must hold a degree or some equivalent qualification prescribed by the Regulations and must satisfy the University that they are fit by reason of their ability and training to undertake the degree. - 4.
-Except in so far as relaxation is granted in accordance with the Regulations: - a. for full-time study the degree shall be continuous, extending over such period as may be prescribed by the Regulations; and students will be required to devote their whole time to the degree and to attend in the University at all appropriate times; - b. for part-time study the degree shall be continuous and include study time equivalent to a full-time degree but should not exceed twice the full-time study.
-The students shall be required to attend the University at all appropriate times.
+Except in so far as relaxation is granted in accordance with the Regulations: - a. for full-time research programmes the degree shall be continuous, extending over such period as may be prescribed by the Regulations; and is based on a notional 35 hour week, which includes time spent on the research project and time for personal and professional development.
+Actual hours and research patterns may vary differ for various reasons but it is recommended that they do not exceed 1800 hours annually.
+PGRs must also be present on the University campus as required by their programme and/or any visa terms and conditions; - b. for part-time research programmes the degree shall be continuous and include study time equivalent to no less than 50%.